Allen-Synthesis/EuroPi/software/contrib/conway.md

 ## Stasis Detection

 Because of the modest computing power available, this program uses some simple statistics to infer if the game has reached a point of stasis.
-There is a chance that a false-positive will be detected.
+There is a chance that false-positives and false-negatives can be detected.

 The game is assumed to have reached a state of stasis under these conditions:
 1. At least 12 generations have passed since the last reset